ckeditor/ckeditor5/docs/features/editor-placeholder.md

 # Editor placeholder

-CKEditor 5 can display a configurable placeholder text when the content is empty.
-The placeholder helps users locate the editor in the application and prompts to input the content.
-It works similarly to the native DOM [`placeholder` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-placeholder) used by inputs.
+You can prompt the user to input content by displaying a configurable placeholder text when the editor is empty.
+This works similarly to the native DOM [`placeholder` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-placeholder) used by inputs.

 <info-box info>
 	This feature is enabled by default in all {@link installation/getting-started/predefined-builds predefined builds}.